Five amazing things members do

 Keeping the coast special isn’t always easy, but with the help of our members and supporters, we can work with nature to keep pathways open and accessible to all.
 We're also thankful for our dedicated volunteers, who've helped protect the coastline through activities like beach cleans.
 We’ve been caring for the coast for over 50 years, and with your support, we’ll continue to look after it for many more.

-2. Connect children to nature
+2. Connect people to nature

-He may be old, wrinkled, squat and losing his leaves up top, but at 1,200 years old, the ‘Old Man’ oak tree at Calke Abbey in Derbyshire is a thing of beauty.
-He once stood in Sherwood Forest and although that's mostly disappeared this Old Man just keeps on going.
-Our members help to protect him while keeping him in the public eye (because he does like being admired).
+At 1,200 years old, the ‘Old Man’ oak tree at Calke Abbey in Derbyshire is a thing of beauty.
+He once stood in Sherwood Forest, and although that's mostly disappeared, this 'Old Man' just keeps on going.
+Our members help to protect him while keeping him in the public eye – because he does like being admired.